DD-65/sat-sudoku/README.md

 # SAT Sudoku Solver

-This project is a Sudoku solver that uses a combination of computer vision and a SAT solver to solve Sudoku puzzles from an image.
+This project is a Sudoku solver that uses a combination of computer vision and a SAT solver to solve Sudoku puzzles from an image, in under 500ms.

 ## How it works